SerenTera/tera-notifier/README.md

 - `.messageafk('message')` : Checks for afk status before sending a notification upon being called.
 Default with sound and tera logo, notification is titled 'TERA'.

 #### Complex methods for toast (Win 8.1/10)
+Use `notifier.notify()` to customize your notifications with some options available.
 ```
 const path=require('path')   //Only if you intend to have custom icon